 Mr. Prince and Ms. Frankenberg, who are experts when it comes to food safety, traceability and quality control, collaborated with a group of bakers and equipment vendors to update ANSI/ASB/Z50.2.
 According to Ms. Frankenberg, the voluntary standard follows the American National Standards Institute (ANSI) consensus process.

 Ms. Frankenberg has food industry experience that includes regulatory compliance, recall administration, sales and marketing, and ingredients procurement.
-She works with regulatory agencies on issues such as product questions, recall activities and food-borne illness investigations and also performs dairy plant inspections to ensure regulatory compliance and high sanitation standards.
+She worked with regulatory agencies on issues such as product questions, recall activities and food-borne illness investigations and also performed dairy plant inspections to ensure regulatory compliance and high sanitation standards.

 As BEMA and the American Society of Baking (ASB) get ready to hold their annual Best Week in Baking in early March, she provided a progress report on what the industry has accomplished during the past two years.

 Baking & Snack: What is the status of the ANSI/ASB/Z50.2 Bakery Equipment – Sanitation Requirements?

 Jennifer Frankenberg: In 2011, baking industry representatives, including bakers, bakery engineers, equipment manufacturers and academics, participated in updating the ANSI Z50.2 standard.
 In February 2012, a revised draft of the standard was presented to ASB’s Z50 Committee, which then voted to move the revision forward through the ANSI approval process.
 In October 2012, the ANSI Board of Standard Review approved this new version of the ASB Z50.2 standard.
 This official document is now posted on ASB’s website (www.asbe.org).
 This year, our volunteers will continue to improve and revise the standard.
 For example, they want to reduce redundancies within the document and include new types of equipment.

 How does the standard compare with a year ago?